 1. Choose a slimline shoe storage unit

 Short on hallway space?
-Consider a slimline shoe storage solution that maximises vertical space whilst maintaining order and easy access to shoes.
+Consider a slimline shoe storage idea that maximises vertical space whilst maintaining order and easy access to shoes.
 We would recommend choosing a finish that matches your scheme, for a barely-there look.

 2. Opt for space efficient furniture